 Night Shade Books

-Full disclosure: I received a PDF version of this book in exchange for an honest review.
+Full Disclosure: A review copy was received from the publisher in exchange for an honest review.

 Evensong is the second novel from science fiction writer John Love.
 Set in the year 2060, it follows the latest mission of Anwar Abbas, a member of a special agency of the United Nations Executive branch (UNEX) nicknamed The Dead.
 Officially known as Consultants, members of this organization are cybernetically enhanced upon recruitment.
 Their purpose: to do the impossible.

 But this time Anwar’s mission is much more mundane: he is to act as a bodyguard for Olivia del Sarto, Archbishop of the massive New Anglican Church.
 Sometimes more of a corporate or political organization than a religious one, the New Anglicans sprouted from the original Church of England and have flourished under del Sarto’s leadership since she took up her post five years before.
 Olivia herself is the root of much controversy, both inside and outside the church.
 She is loud, opinionated, and ambitious, qualities that often unnerve those around her, including Anwar.

 Olivia specifically requests the protection of a Consultant for the upcoming United Nations conference on water rights she is hosting at the New Anglican Cathedral Complex in Brighton, England.
 Anwar initially considers this assignment to be one that is well below his abilities, but when his friend and fellow Consultant disappears on a seemingly unrelated mission, he begins to wonder if there isn’t a larger conspiracy at work.